wesbarnett/insight/README.md

 `r/eveal` is a Chrome extension to enhance the user experience on Reddit by helping users discover new communities based on the content they are submitting or viewing.

-Reddit is a social media site where users engage in discussions in communities call subreddits, often denoted by `r/*community_name*`.
+Reddit is a social media site where users engage in discussions in communities called subreddits, often prefixed with `r/`.
 However, it's difficult to weed through all of the 130,000+ active subreddits out there and find new communities other than the most popular ones.
 Additionally many subreddits have strict moderation and rules on what content they accept.
 Mods waste a lot of time removing posts and users can